lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-Moreover, as in eighteenth century texts themselves, the boundary between “canonical” and “noncanonical” digital archives is a permeable one: Google Books and the Internet Archive are also integrated into HathiTrust, [EXPLANATION OF HATHITRUST].
+Moreover, as in eighteenth century texts themselves, the boundary between “canonical” and “noncanonical” digital archives is a permeable one: Google Books and the Internet Archive are also integrated into HathiTrust, an increasingly popular resource for scholars.
+[EXPLANATION OF HATHITRUST].
 The scholarly benefit of HathiTrust is most evident in the study of contemporary literature.
 On a technical level, whereas OCR typically produces gibberish when faced with eighteenth century typefaces captured in photographs of microfiche, OCR is extremely effective at reading contemporary typefaces and direct high-resolution digital scans of books.
 The materials